Advertisement

 Set an Alarm for 25 Minutes

-This accounts for 5-10 minutes to fall asleep plus 15-20 minutes of actual sleep.
-If you're a fast sleeper, try 20 minutes.
+That's 5-10 minutes to fall asleep plus 15-20 minutes of actual sleep.
+If you conk out fast, 20 minutes works.
+I take a while, so I use 25.

 02